relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 &nbsp;

 Each managed object can be addressed using a unique uniform resource identifier (URI) that includes the **Moid**.
-The URI can be used in any HTTPs request to address the managed object.
+The URI can be used in any HTTPS request to address the managed object.
 A generic Cisco Intersight URI is of the following form:

 `https://intersight.com/path[?query]`